The History And Evolution Of Loewe

 Shares

-Loewe is one of the oldest luxury fashion houses, celebrating 177 years in 2023.
-In the last decade, we have observed it through the creative lens of Jonathan Anderson, but the Spanish house hasn’t always exactly been like this.
+Loewe is one of the oldest luxury fashion houses, celebrating its 179th anniversary this year.
+In the last decade, we have observed its evolution through the creative lens of Jonathan Anderson, but the Spanish house hasn’t always exactly been like this.

 What started as a small company exclusively dedicated to producing leather goods, evolved towards offering a rich product assortment of women’s and men’s ready-to-wear, perfumes, and other creations, and became a prominent player in the luxury fashion industry.
 The house’s ability to blend traditional craftsmanship with contemporary design elements has helped it maintain its status as a respected and world-renowned fashion house.

 Curious to learn about the history of Loewe?
-Let’s go back to 1846 and see how the brand evolved until the present day.
+Let’s go back to 1846 and see how the brand evolved through the years.

 Loewe Brand History